ai2cm/fv3net/workflows/regrid_c3072_diag/README.md

 # Usage

-This workflow can be used to regrid cubed sphere FV3 data using GFDL's `fregrid` utility through [Kubeflow](https://kf-ml.endpoints.vcm-ml.cloud.goog/).
-In this webapp, you specify the input data (the prefix before `.tile?.nc`), the destination for the regridded outputs, and a comma separated list of variables to regrid from the source file.
-Check out the Kubeflow pipeline [quickstart documentation](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/) for details of running a pipeline job.
+This workflow can be used to regrid cubed sphere FV3 data using GFDL's `fregrid` utility using [argo][1].
+In this workflow, you specify the input data (the prefix before `.tile?.nc`), the destination for the regridded outputs, and a comma separated list of variables to regrid from the source file.

 Note: an image of this workflow is currently uploaded and usable under Kubeflow as the pipeline `regrid_individual_file`.
 If the pipeline is not available please follow the process for building a docker image below.